ChrSchu90/CryptomatorVaultSync/README.md

 Make sure the configured `PUID` and `PGID` have read access to `/sync` and read/write access to `/vault-encrypted`, `/state`, and any mounted config files.

+> [!NOTE]
+> `Synology Cloud Sync` may not immediately detect changes written by Docker containers.
+If you use `Cloud Sync` to upload the encrypted vault, a `rescan` or `service restart` may be required before new vault files are uploaded.
+>
+> For reliable upstream uploads on such systems, prefer the built-in `rclone` upstream sync.

 A typical NAS/shared-folder setup can look like this:

 ```env